 Goodwill represents the amount of consideration paid in connection with business acquisitions in excess of the fair value of assets acquired and liabilities assumed.
 Goodwill is evaluated for impairment annually, or more frequently if indicators of impairment are present or changes in circumstances suggest that an impairment may exist.
 We evaluate the December 31 balance of the carrying value of goodwill based on a single reporting unit annually.
 We perform an assessment of qualitative factors to determine if it is "more likely than not" that the fair value of our reporting unit is less than its carrying value as a basis for determining whether it is necessary to perform the quantitative goodwill impairment test.
 The "more likely than not" threshold is defined as having a likelihood of more than 50 percent.
 The quantitative goodwill impairment test compares the fair value of a reporting unit with its carrying amount, including goodwill.
-If the fair value of a reporting unit exceeds its fair value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
+If the fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired.
+If the carrying amount of a reporting unit exceeds its fair value, an impairment loss is recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
 We have determined that no goodwill impairment charges were required for the years ended December 31, 2022, 2021 or 2020.